cjamiev/playground/README.md

 #### Best Practices:

+- Use data-test-id as a substitute for ids.
 - Attributes Order: 1. id, class 2. tag specific attributes 3. other - angular specific attributes/directives 4. events
 - Use 'input' with type 'button' for forms and 'button' elsewhere
 - Use 'for' attribute input labels